Harry-Yates/PhaserGame-RPG-Caves/README.md

 Angel Crash Bug

-- On occasion, an angel will fire the text box destroy() function.
+- On occasion, an angel will fire the text box destroy() function on inital collision.
 This can happen before the text box is called, and this can cause the game to crash.

 Treasure Score Bug

-- Sometimes, the score is not counted on treasure collection.
+- Sometimes the score is not counted on treasure collection.
 This seems to be caused in instances when there are a lot of colliders.

 ### :computer: Tech used in this specific repository: